Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v3.md

    ![](./Media/image-rg-23.png)

 1. Execute the notebook cell by cell (using either Ctrl + Enter to stay on the same cell or Shift + Enter to advance to the next cell) and observe the results of each cell execution.

+  > **Note**: Make sure **.Net Interactive** is in ready State , If not please wait for 15 to 20 seconds.

    ![](./Media/run.png)

+   > **Note**: Incase of any issues or errors occured related to exceeded call rate limit of your current OpenAI S0 pricing tier. , Please wait for 15 to 20 seconds and Re-run the cell

 ### Task 3: Run recommendation service locally